jg00/prac-js-fund-02/README.md

   - Object.getPrototypeOf()

 - Constructor Functions

   - Blueprint for creating instance objects
   - Constructor Functions ship with their own prototype (like Person.prototype in the examples)

+- Handling 'this' keyword

+  - .bind()
+  - .call()
+  - .apply()

+- Object.defineProperty(obj,propName,configObj)
+  - Provide a way to define new properties directly on an object, or modifies an existing property on an object, and returns the object.

 ## Technologies